dictvm/nexus_checker/README.md

 ## Usage

 The script is supposed to be run via systemd-timer or as a cronjob.

 You need a valid Pushbullet Access Token, which you can find in the settings: https://www.pushbullet.com/#settings

-Define the Nexus-variant you want to buy by providing it's name.
+Define the Nexus-device you want to buy by providing it's name.
 The following versions have been tested:
 * 5x
 * 6p
 * 6
 * 9

+Also define the Nexus-variant (color) you'd like to order.
+The following variations are available:

+### Nexus 6P:

+English:
+* Aluminium
+* Frost
+* Graphite

+German:
+* Aluminium
+* Grafit
+* Kristallweiß

+### Nexus 5X:

+English:
+* Carbon
+* Quartz
+* Ice

+German:
+* Anthrazit
+* Eisblau
+* Quarz

 Execute the script as follows:
 ```
-PB_API_KEY=your_token NEXUS_VARIANT=your_device ./nexus_availability.py
+PB_API_KEY=your_token NEXUS_DEVICE=your-device NEXUS_VARIANT=color ./nexus_availability.py
 ```

 ## Caveats
-* Currently german and english responses are supported.
-The Google Store uses your IP address to determine your location.
-If you are using this script on a system that might trigger a localized response from the Google Store, please add your translation of "soon" to the script.
-I'll gladly accept your pull request.
+While availability checking is no longer based on the user's locale/country, the color/variant is.
+The variant/color is not optional right now, so this version of the checker no longer works for Nexus 9 and other devices, unless you also add their color.
 ## Todo:
-* improve error handling
+* fix caveat :)